tazzben/EconScripts/Simulations/Python/EG Statistic/README.md

 * Number of Firms: File containing a list of the number of firms in an industry [-n]
 * Destination: File to save output (CSV) [-d]

 You must also specify the number of iterations per simulation [-i].
 We recommend at least 1000.
+If you wish to use the mersenne twister algorithm instead of fortuna for random number generation [--twister].

+### Example Command ###

+	python EGSimulation.py -t "data/tranche.txt" -c "data/criticalvalues.txt" -f "data/size.txt" -s "data/stdev.txt" -n "data/firms.txt" -i "1200" -d "data/output.csv"

 ## Notice ##